craigmj/golly/README.md

 Retry sets a Retry handler for the Golly struct.
 The retry handler returns determines whether to return an error, or retry after the returned duration has passed.

 ## Panic(func (interface{}) error) *Golly
 Panic sets a panic handler.
 The panic handler can convert any panic to an error, to permit golly to do retries on panics as well as errors.
 By default, golly doesn't handle panics.
-If you don't have a panic handler, of i you throw a panic from the panic handler, golly would exit with the panic.
+If you don't have a panic handler, of if you throw a panic from the panic handler, golly would exit with the panic.